 - Individual Breed Societies will be responsible for inspection of all animal tattoos, and/or firebrands prior to Judging.
 If incorrect, absent or illegible the animal will be disqualified.
 If the animal is disqualified, the handler of that animal is still able to compete in the handler competition.

-- RINGWORM - any animal found infected with ringworm prior to the Heifer Show can still be brought to the Showground provided that a Veterinary Certificate is produced on arrival stating that the veterinarian has seen the animals treated and/or washed in the last 4 days with an appropriate fungicide.
-Further washing to take place at the Showground under supervision of Committee member.
+- RINGWORM any animal found infected with ringworm prior to the Heifer Show can still be brought to the Showground provided that a Veterinary Certificate is produced on arrival stating that the veterinarian has seen the animals treated and/or washed in the last 4 days with an appropriate fungicide.
+Any further washing is to take place at the Showgrounds under the supervision of a committee member.